Tenant & Owners Responsibilities

 Building Owner’s Responsibilities

-- Install a smoke alarm with two (2) independent power sources, OR install a smoke alarm which is powered by a non-replaceable, non-renewable battery that is capable of powering the smoke alarm for a minimum of ten years.
+- Install a smoke alarm hardwired into the building electrical system with a battery for emergency backup power, OR install a smoke alarm which is powered by a non-replaceable, non-removable battery that is capable of powering the smoke alarm for a minimum of ten years.
+The battery for the hardwired AC Voltage is not required to be a 10-year battery.

 - Replace the battery in all smoke alarms each time the lease is renewed or once a year, whichever period of time is shorter, or as recommended by the manufacturer.